itucsdb1527/itucsdb1527/docs/developer/member3.rst

 ------

 |
-The contents of the scores table and the initialized version of tuples are shown below.
+The contents of the scores table and the initialized version of tuples are shown in the figure 3.2.2.
 |

 .. figure:: seyma/5.png